Updated September 11, 2024 --

 Event & Course Info

-The Leadville Trail 100 Run’s origins go back to 1983 when community champions were determined to boost the local economy and celebrate the town’s mining heritage after the closure of the Climax Molybdenum Mine.
+The Leadville Trail 100 Run's origins go back to 1983 when community champions were determined to boost the local economy and celebrate the town's mining heritage after the closure of the Climax Molybdenum Mine.
 This is where the idea of a grueling ultramarathon trail race was born to showcase the tenacity and indomitable spirit of the Leadville community.
 Runners must confront high-altitude challenges, extreme weather conditions, and technical trails, making it a true test of physical and mental endurance.
 This challenge would forever change the world of ultramarathons, and over the years, this iconic event has grown into one of the oldest and most celebrated endurance running races globally.
-As the roots of the event continue to be the Leadville community, a welcome benefit dinner on Thursday at Freight kicks things off with dinner provided by Silver Dollar Saloon raising funds for two amazing organizations, Leadville Trail 100 Legacy Foundation and Life Time Foundation.
-These strategic partnerships and projects are aimed at benefiting Leadville and Lake County communities, including just this past year, over $400,000 given in college scholarships to graduating seniors pursuing higher education, grants for new trails in Leadville, support has been extended for healthy lunches and necessary improvements to local schools.
+As the roots of the event continue to be the Leadville community, a welcome benefit dinner on Thursday at Freight kicks things off with dinner provided by Silver Dollar Saloon, raising funds for two amazing organizations, Leadville Trail 100 Legacy Foundation and Life Time Foundation.
+These strategic partnerships and projects are aimed at benefiting Leadville and Lake County communities, including just this past year, over $400,000 given in college scholarships to graduating seniors pursuing higher education, grants for new trails in Leadville, support been extended for healthy lunches and necessary improvements to local schools.

 1. Lottery: winning a spot in the lottery process